Liouville type theorems for fractional and higher order H\'{e}non-Hardy type equations via the method of scaling spheres: Proof of Theorem

 where $\psi_{\lambda}(x)$ is valued between $u(x)$ and $u_{\lambda}(x)$ by mean value theorem.
 Therefore, for all $x\in B^{-}_{\lambda}$ with $\theta\lambda<|x|<\lambda$,

 where $\theta:=\left[\frac{\min_{|x|\leq1}u}{1+\max_{|x|\leq1}u}\right]^{\frac{1}{n-\alpha}}\in(0,1)$.

-\begin{rem} Comparing with previous versions, we emphasize the condition $|x|\sim\lambda$ for \eqref{2-11} in this new version in order to avoid confusions.
-It is clear from the \emph{Narrow region principle} Theorem \ref{NRP1} and the proof that we only need to take the case $|x|\sim\lambda$ into account. \end{rem}
+\begin{rem} For the convenience of readers and in order to avoid misunderstanding, comparing with the original version of our paper on arXiv (arXiv: 1810.02752v1), we simply emphasize here the condition $\theta\lambda<|x|<\lambda$ for \eqref{2-11}.
+It is quite clear from the \emph{Narrow region principle} Theorem \ref{NRP1} and the proof that we only need to take the case $|x|\sim\lambda$ into account. \end{rem}

-Now we need the following Theorem, which is a variant and generalization of the \emph{Narrow region principle} (Theorem 2.2 in \cite{CLZ}). \begin{thm} (Narrow region principle) Assume $n\geq2$, $n>\alpha$, $0<\alpha\leq2$, $-\alpha<a<+\infty$ and $0<p<+\infty$.
+Now we need the following Theorem, which is a variant and generalization of the \emph{Narrow region principle} (Theorem 2.2 in \cite{CLZ}). \begin{thm} (Narrow region principle) Assume $n>\alpha$, $0<\alpha\leq2$, $-\alpha<a<+\infty$ and $0<p<+\infty$.
 Let $\lambda>0$ and $A_{\lambda,l}:=\{x\in\mathbb{R}^{n}|\,\lambda-l<|x|<\lambda\}$ be an annulus with small thickness $0<l<\lambda$.
 Suppose $\omega^{\lambda}\in\mathcal{L}_{\alpha}(\mathbb{R}^{n})\cap C^{1,1}_{loc}(A_{\lambda,l})$ if $0<\alpha<2$ ($\omega^{\lambda}\in C^{2}(A_{\lambda,l})$ if $\alpha=2$) and satisfies

 where $c_{\lambda}(x):=p\max\{1,\theta^{a}\}\lambda^{a}\max\left\{u^{p-1}(x),u_{\lambda}^{p-1}(x)\right\}$.
 Then, we have \\ (i) there exists a sufficiently small constant $\delta_{0}>0$, such that, for all $0<\lambda\leq\delta_{0}$,